RebekkaHaley/data-science-mlp/README.md

 Below is the current list of projects in this repository:

-1. MLP/Feed-forward neural network (a simple 2-layer and an N-layer implementation).
+1. MLP/feed-forward neural network (a simple 2-layer and an n-layer implementation).